jfrsheriff/Cat-List/README.md

 * Error are handled graciously
 * No thirdParty is Used
 * Code is Completely testable since it is written by strictly following SOLID design principles
-* Every Module is Scalable & easily replacable since protocol Oriented programming is extensively used along with good software design principles
+* Every Module is Scalable & easily replacable since Protocol Oriented programming is extensively used along with good software design principles